riatomatteo/my-fridge/README.md

 > Vue.js codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.

-### Project is available at this link: https://my-fridge-riato.netlify.app/
+_Project is available at this link_: https://my-fridge-riato.netlify.app/

 Project demo is available at https://vue-vuex-realworld.netlify.app/